usfsipsentinelnetwork/MIMP_Beta/README.md

 		module load SAMtools/1.18-GCC-12.3.0
 		module load Mothur/1.48.0-foss-2023a-Python-3.11.3

-In the future, you can put the rest in a script, without reinstalling the python packages
+In the future, you can put the rest in a script, without reinstalling the python packages.
+You'll need to load these every time you run the pipeline.

 		module load AOCC/4.0.0-GCCcore-12.3.0     #First, you are going to need to update the C compiler (for mafft) module load Python/3.11.3-GCCcore-12.3.0  # and python